oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Q: Can I submit more than one proposal to Oppia?**

 A: Yes you can.
 However, we strongly recommend picking one project and writing a solid proposal for it.
 Splitting attention across multiple projects might not be a great idea.
+(One exception, new for 2022, is if you are interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes.
+In such a case, you would be welcome to submit both the 'full version' and the 'half version' as separate applications, but before doing so, please make sure that you would be happy with either outcome.)

 **Q: How early should I start working on the proposal?**

 A: As early as possible.
 Make sure to get feedback from mentors before finally submitting the proposal.
 This will help you to write a better proposal as you can refine the details based on the feedback you receive.
 The mentors would need some time to review your proposal, and hence it is a good idea to begin as early as possible.
+Make sure to follow all instructions in the proposal template (especially around sharing) to reduce delays in reviewing your proposal.

 **Q: I only discovered Oppia recently.
 Does this mean that, during selection, my application would automatically be ranked lower than those by other applicants who have a longer tenure with Oppia?**

 A: Definitely not!
-Here are the [selection criteria](#selection-criteria) we use when selecting contributors for GSoC; note that tenure is not part of these criteria.
-Also, our philosophy is to consider each application based on its own merits, not relative to other applications, and we try to accept every contributor whose application "meets the bar".
-The only cases in which we'd need to compare applications against each other are when a project idea receives multiple applications, we receive fewer "slots" to host contributors than we originally applied for, or we don't have enough mentors to host all the projects we want to support.
+Here are the [selection criteria](#selection-criteria) we use when selecting contributors for GSoC.
+Note that tenure is explicitly not part of these criteria.

 **Q: What are the minimum number of PRs that one should have?**